-Nostalgia Filter: Egoraptor loves all generations of Pokemon while Jon Tron believes only the first generation has good Pokemon designs (though the latter likes Pokémon Silver best).
-Ego states this is because Pokemon was ridiculous in the first place and still feels a childlike wonder in playing the game; Jon says the games are overly childish and fully admits he enjoyed the games he did because he played them as a child.
+Nostalgia Filter: Arin loves all generations of Pokemon while Jon believes only the first generation has good Pokemon designs (though the latter likes Pokémon Silver best).
+Arin states this is because Pokemon was ridiculous in the first place and still feels a childlike wonder in playing the game; Jon says the games are overly childish and fully admits he enjoyed the games he did because he played them as a child.

 They got called out on this for their Bias Steamroller against New Super Mario Bros.
 Wii and poorly defined arguments against it; they later walked back their comments and explained their opinions better and fully admit it might well be due to nostalgia.

 Averted with GoldenEye (1997), which they fully admit has aged terribly despite loving it when it was originally released.

 Many fans believe this to be the reason why Jon dislikes Yoshi's Island DS.

 Jon admits that this is the only reason he finds Banjo-Kazooie better than Banjo-Tooie, despite saying that everything the first game did right, the sequel did even better.